 Prince George, BC

 My traditional name is Yabalee meaning before the dawn.
 My given name is Terry Lynn Luggi.
 I was born into the Lhts’ehyoo or frog clan and come from the dark house.
 I am Dakelh, or more commonly known as Carrier, and Wet’suwet’en.
 I am a member of the Stellat’en First Nation along the shores of Fraser Lake in the central interior of beautiful BC.
 I make my home in my grandmothers traditional territory of Lheidli T’enneh, or Prince George.
 I am a proud mother of an adult son.

 As with all of my family and home community, I attended the nearby Lejac Residential School.
 I’ve been intentionally on my healing journey since the early 1990’s.
 My hearts desire is for healing and reconciliation for my people, whatever that may look like.
 I am a trainer for Returning to Spirit (RTS), a reconciliation program borne out of addressing the impacts stemming from residential school.

 the tough put on lipstick!”

-Mi’gmaq, Listuguj, QB
+Mi’gmaq, Listuguj, QC